-- Rossyln Chapel – Figure out the Da Vinci code at this historic chapel with its intricate art work and symbolism.
-The place raises a lot of questions like why is there corn on the wall if it wasn’t discovered until centuries later?
+- Puzzle over Rossyln Chapel – Figure out the Da Vinci code at this historic chapel with its intricate art work and symbolism.
+The place raises a lot of questions: why is there corn on the wall if it wasn’t discovered until centuries later?

-- Visit the cathedrals – The cathedrals in Scotland are marvelous with their unique Gothic architecture and imposing heights.
+- See the Cathedrals – The cathedrals in Scotland are marvelous with their unique Gothic architecture and imposing heights.
 One of the best is Glasgow Cathedral.

-- Try the local markets - Scotland is full of farmers markets with fresh produce at your fingertips.
+- Try the Local Markets - Scotland is full of farmers markets where fresh produce lies at your fingertips.
 The bigger cities like Glasgow and Edinburgh have several of them, but you can usually find smaller markets in towns outside of the cities as well.

-- Play golf – Scotland invented golf.
+- Play Golf – The Scottish invented golf.
 If you’re not lucky enough to play a round at St. Andrews, there are plenty of immaculate-kept greens to keep any golf player happy.
 Play on a weekday for a reduced rate of $56 USD.

-- Visit Melrose Abbey - Robert the Bruce’s heart is said to be buried here in the ruins of this Cistercian abbey which was repeatedly destroyed by the English in the 14th century.
-The ruins are surrounded by beautiful rivers and are also for their decorative artwork.
+- Visit Melrose Abbey - Robert the Bruce’s heart is said to be buried here in the ruins of this Cistercian abbey.
+The abbey was repeatedly destroyed by the English in the 14th century.
+The ruins are surrounded by beautiful rivers and are also known for their decorative artwork.

-- Explore the Scottish Highlands - Visit the highlands of Scotland for gigantic mountains, rugged terrain, glaciers, lochs, and kilt wearing Scotsmen.
-For centuries, people eeked out a living here.
-While the land may be harsh and unforgiving, it’s beautiful landscape and you haven’t seen Scotland until you’ve seen here.
+- Explore the Scottish Highlands - Visit the highlands of Scotland for gigantic mountains, rugged terrain, glaciers, lochs, and kilt-clad Scotsmen.
+For centuries, people have carved out a living here.
+While the land may be harsh and unforgiving, it’s beautiful landscape and you haven’t seen Scotland until you’ve been here.